 Here are a variety of resources that help with citing sources.
 The citation format for your research paper depends on what is required by your professor.
 Know the requirements before you begin constructing your bibliography and end notes.

 The following are good web resources to help you learn citation formatting and to view citation examples.

 A bibliographic citation, the convention normally used to acknowledge a work quoted in a paper, contains basic information needed to locate an item.
 There are different formats for citing books, journal articles, chapters in books, dissertations, pamphlets, and other formats.

-In general, the publication information, including place of publication, publisher and year, identifies a book (or part of a book).
+In general, the publication information, including place of publication, publisher and year, identifies a book.
+Here is a screenshot of a book citation.

 Chapters of books can be identified by the presence of two titles, the title of the chapter and the title of the book.
 Two names may be listed as well -- the author of the chapter and the editor.
-The same publication information that appears in a book citation will also appear here: place of publication,publisher, and year.
+The same publication information that appears in a book citation will also appear here; place of publication,publisher, and year.
 Here is a screenshot of a book chapter citation.

 Claudia Weston & Kim Willson St. Clair